 (define-syntax (go stx) (syntax-case stx () [(_ x) (syntax-protect #'(unchecked-go 8 x))]))

 The syntax-protect function causes any syntax object that is extracted from the result of go to be tainted.
 The macro expander rejects tainted identifiers, so attempting to extract unchecked-go from the expansion of (go 'a) produces an identifier that cannot be used to construct a new expression (or, at least, not one that the macro expander will accept).
-The syntax-rules, syntax-id-rule, and define-syntax-rule forms automatically protect their expansion results.
+The syntax-rules, syntax-id-rules, and define-syntax-rule forms automatically protect their expansion results.

 More precisely, syntax-protect arms a syntax object with a dye pack.
 When a syntax object is armed, then syntax-e taints any syntax object in its result.
 Similarly, datum->syntax taints its result when its first argument is armed.
 Finally, if any part of a quoted syntax object is armed, then the corresponding part is tainted in the resulting syntax constant.

-Of course, the macro expander itself must be able to disarm a taint on a syntax object, so that it can further expand an expression or its sub-expressions.
+Of course, the macro expander itself must be able to disarm a dye pack on a syntax object, so that it can further expand an expression or its sub-expressions.
 When a syntax object is armed with a dye pack, the dye pack has an associated inspector that can be used to disarm the dye pack.
 A (syntax-protect stx) function call is actually a shorthand for (syntax-arm stx #f #t), which arms stx using a suitable inspector.
 The expander uses syntax-disarm and with its inspector on every expression before trying to expand or compile it.

 In much the same way that the macro expander copies properties from a syntax transformer’s input to its output (see Syntax Object Properties), the expander copies dye packs from a transformer’s input to its output.
 Building on the previous example,